 Improving the Efficiency of Our Networks

 According to CSIRO TranSIT modelling, total annual transport costs the agricultural industry $5.8 billion each year, with supply chains costs often accounting for the single largest cost in agricultural production.
-High transport costs have a direct impact on the profitability of Victorian farmers, and threaten the global competitiveness of Australian agriculture.
+High transport costs have a direct impact on of Victorian farmers, and threaten the global competitiveness of Australian agriculture.
 The VFF works across the supply chain to improve the efficiency of freight and transport networks.

 Improved road regulation